 Effects of Opioids

 Opioid drugs have effects which produces a sense of well-being or euphoria which people often find addicting.
 Opioids are generally used for treating pain, when used for pain relief many people develop a tolerance, which causes them to need a higher dosage or more frequent use of opioids to achieve the same effects.
-Often once a tolerance onsets, an addiction soon follows.
+Often once tolerance sets in, an addiction soon follows.
 Opioid drugs are often misused, whether they are in the legal form such as prescription pain pills or illegal form such as heroin.
-Tolerance for the euphoric effects develops faster than a tolerance for the dangerous effects which often leads individuals to overdosing by mistake trying to achieve a higher high by using too much.
+Tolerance for the euphoric effects develops faster than a tolerance for the dangerous effects which often leads to unintentional overdose while trying to achieve a higher high by using too much.
 A high dose of opioids can induce cardiac or respiratory arrest which often ends fatally.Some of the long and short term effects associated with an opioid dependence/addiction includes:

 - Vision problems